Christian Filippella

-Christian Filippella is a producer, cinematographer and director, current member of the Producers Guild of America and the Television Academy (ATAS/NATAS).
+Christian Filippella is an Emmy Award Nominated and winning producer, cinematographer and director, active member of the Producers Guild of America (PGA) and the Academy of Television Arts & Sciences (ATAS/NATAS).

-Filippella began working as an independent filmmaker in Spain and Ireland.
-He was accepted to the directing program of the prestigious Centro Sperimentale di Cinematografia in Rome and was awarded his diploma in 2005 with his thesis film Thermae starring Claire Falconer and Carolina Crescentini.
+Mr. Filippella began working as an independent filmmaker in Spain and Ireland.
+He was accepted to the directing program of the prestigious Centro Sperimentale di Cinematografia in Rome and was awarded his diploma in 2005 with his thesis film Thermae.

 Subsequently, he was awarded a Fulbright Scholarship and completed MFA studies at the American Film Institute (AFI) in 2008.

-Filippella also has received twice the Philip Morris Cinema Award and the Sergio Corbucci Prize in 2006.
+Mr Filippella won twice the Philip Morris Cinema Award, the Panavision, Arri and Fuji grants and the Sergio Corbucci Prize.

-His feature film Silver Case stars Academy Award Nominees Seymour Cassel and Eric Roberts in the lead role of the Senator, and features Shalim Ortiz, Chris Facey, Brian Keith Gamble, Vincent De Paul (actor), Fernanda Romero, Scarlett Chorvat and Claire Falconer.
+His first feature film Silver Case stars Academy Award nominees Seymour Cassel and Eric Roberts in the lead role of the Senator, and features Shalim Ortiz, Chris Facey, Brian Keith Gamble, Vincent De Paul (actor), Fernanda Romero, Scarlett Chorvat and Claire Falconer.

 Silver Case, which premiered at Rome International Film Festival, won 5 Indie Awards with Best of Show.
 The movie has been released worldwide.